 Every summer, for the last 12 years, I’ve travelled to Crete to enjoy a week or two by the sea.
 And each time, we visit the same Greek restaurants and bars along the coast.

 Of course, it's easy to look at another business and point out where they could be going wrong.
-Far more difficult to analyse your own.
+Far more challenging to analyse your own.
 My intention here isn't to criticise (or name and shame).

-It's to uncover some of the mistakes they've made (along with some of their neighbours) to perhaps look at where we could all improve.
+It's to uncover some of the mistakes they've made and perhaps look at where we could all improve.
 In the meantime, I hope my favourite taverna turns things around.
 They're lovely people.

 It's lost its core values

 It began as a humble family taverna with a small menu and authentic, home-cooked food.
 It didn't try to be something it wasn't.
 The owner greeted you with a warm smile as you were shown to a table.
 It was wonderful.

 In business, it's important to remember what made you popular in the first place.
 The very core values that made you stand out.
 What did people love about you back then?
 Quality?
 Fast service?
 Friendly?
 Write down the three things that make your business awesome and unique.

 Next, create your unique selling proposition.
-One that you place on your website and social media channels to highlight what makes you special.
+One that you place on your website and social media channels to highlight what makes you unique.
 It's a simple positioning statement that: